wilsonmar/wilsonmar.github.io/_posts/2018-07-19-salesforce-certifications.md

 4. PROTIP: When selecting a day to take the exam, consider <a target="_blank" href="https://www.biorhythm-calculator.net/">https://www.biorhythm-calculator.net</a> to pick positive days and not days when a line crosses over 0 or at the bottom.

 5. If you use a test center, pick a <a target="_blank" href="http://www.kryteriononline.com/Locate-Test-Center">
    Kryterion test center</a> near you.
-Bring 2 forms of ID.
+Bring 2 forms of ID (drivers license and credit card)

    PROTIP: Write down the code generated on the exam confirmation email in a card in your wallet because you may not be able to retrieve your email at the testing center (due to bad internet service, battery running out, etc.).